StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Method

 \subsection{Loss Function and Optimization}

-The overall loss function in our framework includes: 1) a contrastive loss between the final video feature and text description features, serving as the overall classification loss; 2) the contrast loss between the video feature of clip output under adapter fine-tuning and the text feature as the spatial level optimization; and 3) the Frame-Shared Semantics Distillation loss, which mitigates forgetting in the shared adapter modules.
+Our loss function includes: 1) contrastive loss between video features and text descriptions for classification; 2) contrast loss between video features under adapter fine-tuning and text features for spatial optimization; and 3) FSSD loss to mitigate forgetting in shared adapter modules.